-Six years ago in 2009, as part of her rehabilitation, Halberg Award Sportswoman of the Year 2015 nominee Kimberley started to swim for the first time since primary school in New Zealand.
-7 months later she swam from Alcatraz to Aquatic Park.
-Later that same year, Kimberley ran an ultramarathon - the Quad Dipsea.
+Seven years ago in 2009, as part of her rehabilitation, this Halberg Award Sportswoman of the Year 2015 nominee started to swim for the first time since primary school in New Zealand.
+Seven months later she swam from Alcatraz to Aquatic Park.
+Later that same year, Kim ran an ultramarathon - the Quad Dipsea.

-For the past two consecutive years, Kimberley has been nominated for the World Open Water Swimming Association Woman of the Year Award.
+For the past two consecutive years, Kim has been nominated for the World Open Water Swimming Association Woman of the Year Award.

 All her swims follow traditional marathon swimming rules: wearing just a regular swimsuit, latex cap, earplugs and goggles.

-On September 2nd 2014, Kimberley endured hundreds of jellyfish stings during a 13 hour successful crossing of the North Channel (Northern Ireland to Scotland), her 7th and last Oceans Seven swim.
+On September 2nd 2014, and at great personal risk, Kim endured hundreds of jellyfish stings during a 13 hour successful crossing of the North Channel (Northern Ireland to Scotland), her 7th and last Oceans Seven swim.
 The Oceans Seven is the open-water swimming equivalent to the Seven Summits of mountaineering.
 These seven swims are chosen for particularly challenging water conditions (strong currents/cold water) with significant wildlife risks such as sharks and jellyfish.
 Kimberley is the 3rd woman and 6th person ever to complete this challenge, and proudly the 1st New Zealander.

 On August 8th 2015, Kimberley set a new world record becoming the 1st woman ever to swim from the Farallon Islands to the Golden Gate Bridge, San Francisco.
 A grueling and dangerous 30 mile swim (over 17 hours of non-stop swimming) through one of the most highly populated Great White shark habitats in the world.

-Kimberley often says that her injury was the best thing to ever happen to her.
-She particularly loves the challenge of swimming in cold, shark-infested water, but drives a Volvo on land.
+Kim often says that her injury was the best thing to ever happen to her.

 Awards & Nominations